drawpile/Drawpile/doc/protocol.md

 Protocol 11.2 (0.9.2)

+ * Various changes to the login process to fix bugs and to support authenticated logins
  * Added maxUsers field and PERSISTENT flag to SessionConf message
  * Increased SessionConf::attrs length to 16 bits to make room for more future attributes
- * Session ID format change: Clients must support session IDs of format [a-zA-Z0-9:-]{1,64}.
-This change is for forward compatibility; the server currently produces numeric IDs only.
+ * Session ID format change: replaced numeric IDs with strings of format [a-zA-Z0-9:-]{1,64}
- * Add flags field to Chat message
+ * Added "flags" field to Chat message
  * Changed some operator commands
  * Increased UserAttr::attrs length to 16 bits to make room for more future attributes
  * Added MOD and AUTH UserAttr attributes